mindspore-ai/docs/docs/mindelec/docs/source_en/parameterization.md

 ### Result Visualization

-During the training process, the `vision.MonitorTrain` and `vision.MonitorEval` modules in MindElec can be used to display the loss, relative error, and the comparison of the predicted and S11 values of the training set and testing set.
+During the training process, the `vision.MonitorTrain` and `vision.MonitorEval` modules in MindSpore Elec can be used to display the loss, relative error, and the comparison of the predicted and S11 values of the training set and testing set.

 The following figure shows the loss and relative error.